Ugh. Guys I am FEELING this

 ABC Family Freeform doing 31 Nights of Halloween this year instead of 13, I’ll have ample time to sit around and eat it while I enjoy my favorite Halloween movies!

 Enjoy a Fall Festival.
 Get your Star’s Hallow on and celebrate the Harvest with a fun fall festival near your hometown.
-That is if your state is allowing festivals this year… all my favorite fall festivals have been cancelled already. 😦
+That is if your state is allowing festivals this year… some of my favorites are cancelled again 😦

 Have a Bonfire.
 My family and I are HUGE believers in sitting around the fire on fall evenings, and you should be too.
 PS… S’mores taste better in September.